 - Postictal – This stage occurs after the seizure.
 The patient may experience symptoms such as partial paralysis, numbness, and even continued loss of consciousness.

 Epilepsy, which is a seizure disorder, is diagnosed when a patient experiences two or more unprovoked seizures.
 At Tampa General Hospital, we have a Level 4 epilepsy center, meaning we provide the highest possible level of medical and surgical services.
-In fact, our epilepsy program is the first in the nation to receive disease-specific certification from The Joint Commission, a recognition only provided to programs that meet the highest standards of care.
-Plus,
+Our epilepsy program is the first in the nation to receive disease-specific certification from The Joint Commission, a recognition provided to programs that meet the highest standards of care.